 - 79% of the lap is spent on full throttle.

-- The 1980 season is the only season which hasn’t featured Monza on its calendar.
+- The 1980 season is the only season which hasn’t featured Monza on the calendar.
 The Italian Grand Prix was held at Imola that year due to construction work.

 - Sebastian Vettel’s shock win for Toro Rosso here in 2008 remains the only podium appearance for the Italian team.